anhtv08/lambda-demos/cost_controller/readme.md

  An Sample lambda function to support the cost management
  -----------

+ Todo
+ ====

+ 1. Using aws Parameter store to config the sns_arn name
+ 2. Using cloud formation template to define roles/policy and aws config rules with lambda function.

  Description
  -----------
  The function will terminate the ec2 instance which doest having required tags when it launch and sending notifiction using sns